 CMLD 360.
-Eval of Comm-Based Programs.
+Evaluation Comm Base Prog.
 3 Credits.

 This course focuses on concepts and procedures related to the summative evaluation of community-based programs, with an emphasis on "closing the loop" in an action research paradigm.
 The course introduces concepts related to data, measurement, and statistics, as they apply to research designs and hypothesis testing.
 Students will compose the program evaluation component of a formal proposal, as well as a report of findings and recommendations.